 Our products pipeline business depends in large part on the demand for refined petroleum products in the markets served by our pipelines.
 Reductions in that demand adversely affect our pipeline business.
 Market demand varies based upon the different end uses of the refined products we ship.
-Demand for gasoline, which accounts for a substantial portion of our shipments, depends upon price, prevailing economic conditions and demographic changes in the markets we serve.
+Demand for gasoline, which has in recent years accounted for approximately one-half of our refined products transportation revenues, depends upon price, prevailing economic conditions and demographic changes in the markets we serve.
 Weather conditions, government policy and crop prices affect the demand for refined products used in agricultural operations.
-Demand for jet fuel depends on prevailing economic conditions and military usage.
+Demand for jet fuel, which has in recent years accounted for almost one-quarter of our refined products revenues, depends on prevailing economic conditions and military usage.
 Propane deliveries are generally sensitive to the weather and meaningful year-to-year variances have occurred and will likely continue to occur.